blandflakes/futility-server/README.md

     $ lein uberjar

-The most recent versions of futility-lib and futility-js are tracked in this repository (see 
+The most recent versions of futility-lib and futility-js are tracked in this repository

 ## Usage